 A Quarter Midget car is a scaled-down version of an actual midget racer, approximately 1/4 scale.
 The cars are built around a tubular frame and are fully suspended with springs or torsion bars and shocks.
 The bodies are fiberglass, usually painted to the driver’s preference.
 Surrounding the driver is a chrome-moly roll cage and nerf bars.
 The engines are single cylinder and are manufactured by Honda, Continental, Briggs & Stratton, and Deco.
 In the motors stock configuration they produce between 2.5 & 4 horse power.
 Modifications in the upper classes allow these engines to reach several times the stock horse power.
 These air-cooled 4-cycle engines are reliable and can produce as much as 10,000 rpm's in their more highly modified forms.

-Quarter Midget Racing is divided into 15 classes and divisions with ages ranging from 5-16: Junior Novice, Senior Novice, Junior Honda, Junior Animal, Senior Honda, Senior Animal, Heavy Honda, Light 160, Heavy 160, Junior Super-stock, Modified, Modified World Formula, B, AA, Light World Formula and Heavy World Formula.
+Quarter Midget Racing is divided into 15 classes and divisions with ages ranging from 5-16: Red Rookie, Blue Rookie, Junior Honda, Junior Animal, Senior Honda, Senior Animal, Heavy Honda, Light 160, Heavy 160, Junior Super-stock, Modified, Modified World Formula, Light World Formula and Heavy World Formula.
 Additionally 1/4 Midget drivers may graduate to Junior 1/2 Midgets.
 Junior 1/2 midget drivers may be ages 12-17.
-Quarter Midget Racing not only hosts many weekly races, but also local Regional races, one State Championship race per region, and for the more serious competitor, three Grand National Events (two asphalt track and one dirt track race).
+Quarter Midget Racing not only hosts many weekly races, but also local Regional races, and National Races.

-Junior and Senior Novices are moved up to a competitive class after training has been completed; this can happen with as few as 3 required races up to 20 or more.
+Red and Blue Rookies are moved up to a competitive class after training has been completed; this can happen with as few as 3 required races up to 20 or more.
 They are moved to either one of the Honda classes based on age.
 Heavy Divisions of these the classes are for drivers that weigh more than 100 pounds.